 CUL 100 Food Service and Hospitality (4) (4, 0) This course will provide students an overview of food service management.
-Students will be introduced to the history of food service, modern food service operations, basic nutrition, menu planning, menu analysis, menu pricing, menu design and cost controls, and cooking terminology.
-Writing assignments, as appropriate to the discipline are included in this course.
-Prerequisite: None
+Students will be introduced to the history of food service, modern food

 CUL 101 Introduction to Culinary Arts (4) (2, 4) This course is an introduction to the Culinary Arts.
 It introduces the concepts, skills, and techniques used in professional cooking.
 Students learn through lectures/demonstrations basic cooking methods, basic ingredients, and basic knife skills.
 Students also gain skills and experience in the preparation of soups, sauces, vegetables, starches and grains.
 The structure and organization of a professional kitchen are also discussed.
 Prerequisite: None Course fee: This course carries a fee for utensils and uniform.
 Current fee may be inquired at the Bursar's office.